CVE-2025-36589 Overview

 Indicators of Compromise

-- Unexpected outbound connections from the Unisphere server to internal or external resources
+- Unexpected outbound network connections from the Unisphere host to external or unusual internal addresses originating from the XML parsing process

-- Access to sensitive files such as /etc/passwd, configuration files, or credentials from the Unisphere application context
+- Access to local file paths such as /etc/passwd, /etc/shadow, or Unisphere configuration directories from the web application user context

 Detection Strategies